Aleksei Loktev: Actor

-The last major role in the movie In Russia (1968) ironically was together with Svetlana Savelova, who shot him in the film Farewell, Pigeons!.
-Actors invited in the hope to pull the film obviously disastrous.
-Tape still failed at the box office and became final for them as bright film career began.
-Subsequently, Loktev more rarely appeared in films, appearing on the screen, usually in small roles.
+His last major role was in the movie In Russia (1968).
+Ironically his co-star was Svetlana Savelova, who shot him in the film Farewell, Pigeons!.
+Actors were invited to save the movie from failing, but it did not help.
+Tape still failed at the box office and became final for them.
+Aftet that Loktev rarely appeared on screens, mostly playing small roles.

-The theater career was more successful.
+His theater career was more successful.
 In those years, tickets for performances in the theater named after Pushkin was given to the load, but posing with Aleksei Loktev halls were full.
 Directed by Boris Ravenskikh staged performances under Loktev.